davidwolfpaw/macbook-setup/README.md

 First thing is to enable the paid Powerpack.
 The license is in the email account that I purchased it with.

+Next up, activate automatic expansions, which will prompt you to allow access via OSX.

 - [Route to contact or location] (http://www.packal.org/workflow/route-contact-or-location) - type "route" and a name or address, get a Google Map from my current location
 - Install Capture::Tiny to make the Lastpass CLI work